UCL/cath-gemma/gemma_update_spring_2017_notes.md

 It will be very valuable to build a meaningful, clear, well-documented, reusable benchmark.
 This will allow us to ensure that the current version hasn't regressed from previous results, that the new version doesn't regress from the current version and that any future changes can be assessed.

-I think it's worth having two categories of benchmark:
+We've talked about three levels of benchmark:

  * Tree Benchmark - a very fast way to assess whether one tree is substantially worse/better than another on the same starting clusters
+ * EC Codes Benchmark - an intermediate measure of the number of EC codes associated with each FunFam
- * Function benchmark - a more biologically meaningful benchmark to indicate value for function prediction.
+ * Function Benchmark - more biologically meaningful benchmarks to indicate value for function prediction.

 Ideas for each type of benchmark...